jbunyadzade/SmartInfrastructureDesign/sensor_input/sensor_input.md

 The Sensor Input App is a core component of the Smart Infrastructure Management System.
 It is responsible for ingesting real-time data from IoT sensors deployed across the infrastructure.
 The app validates incoming data, pushes it to a buffer queue, ensures fault tolerance through retry mechanisms, and supports real-time monitoring of individual sensors through a WebSocket-based streaming service.
 It also exposes metrics for monitoring and alerting.

+It also includes the [Time-series Database](tsdb_description.md) for storing sensor data.

 ---

 ## **Endpoints**